 Glass Beaker Publishing is an independent publishing company.
 We create long-term partnerships with our authors to best foster their talents and ours.
 To make this work well for both parties, we are selective in who we work with.
-Writing is an investment by the author, continual marketing and public relations are our investment.
 We are pleased to work with the following authors on a long-term basis:

 After she graduated from law school in 2001, Karla went to work at The Partnership for the Homeless in New York City.
 She also began her graduate work in medical anthropology at the City University of New York’s Graduate Center.